awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-two-way.md

-# Using two\-way SMS messaging in Amazon Pinpoint<a name="channels-sms-two-way"></a>
+# Configuring two\-way SMS messaging in Amazon Pinpoint<a name="channels-sms-two-way"></a>

-Amazon Pinpoint includes support for *two\-way SMS*, which allows you to receive messages from your customers\.
-You can configure Amazon Pinpoint to automatically send responses to your customers based on the content of the messages they send you\.
+Amazon Pinpoint includes support for two\-way SMS\.
+When you set up two\-way SMS, you can receive incoming messages from your customers\.
+Amazon Pinpoint can automatically send responses to your customers when they send you certain keywords\.
+You can also use two\-way messaging together with other AWS services, such as Lambda and Amazon Lex, to create interactive text messaging experiences\.

-**Note**
 Two\-way SMS is only available in certain countries and regions\.
 For more information about two\-way SMS support by country or region, see [Supported countries and regions \(SMS channel\)](channels-sms-countries.md)\.

 ## Two\-way SMS use cases<a name="channels-sms-two-way-use-cases"></a>